 Fast forward from college to moving into my first home.
-I had thrown out all of my posters and was determined to be an “adult” but I had no idea what that looked like.
+I threw out all of my posters and was determined to be an “adult.”
+But I had no idea what that looked like.
 I spent all of my free time scouring Pinterest and reading blogs for inspiration.
 I was constantly bombarded with curated, beautiful images that inspired me.
-What I didn’t realize was that just because I think something is pretty or looks really good, doesn’t mean I’m going to love it in my house.
+What I didn’t realize was that just because something is pretty doesn’t mean I’m going to love it in my house.
 I purchased furniture and bedding that was beautiful, but it wasn’t “me” at all.

 Nerdiness aside, I’m also an incredibly sentimental person.
 I shared this on the blog before, but a few years ago my uncle (who is super talented) drew a pastel piece for my house.
-The pastel is of a fox, which represents my Papa.
+The piece is of a fox, which represents my Papa.
 My Papa’s middle name was Foxx so having fox art around the house is an homage to him.
 I actually have several fox figurines around the house that represent him.